3 Reasons to Bring a Group to the Santa Claus, Indiana, Area

 The Chateau and Back 9 Grill offer buffet dining that can be customized to your request.
 The Rustic offers private dining in their celebration room.
 And Angelo’s Pizza and Frosty’s Fun Center can serve up a pizza party to please any group!

 Something that’s always a crowd-pleaser?
 Wineries!
 At Monkey Hollow Winery and Distillery and Pepper’s Ridge Winery, groups can enjoy complimentary wine tastings and shop for bottles to take home.
 Meat and cheese platters can be pre-ordered and live entertainment may be arranged in advance.
-Is craft brew more your group’s style?
-You’ll want to add River City Brew Works to your itinerary!
+Is craft brew more your group's style?
+You’ll want to add the Santa Claus Brewing Co. and River City Brew Works to your itinerary!

 And the “being merry” part?
 Well, we can pretty much guarantee that a visit to this area will leave your whole group in good spirits!